scando1993/thingsboard.github.io/products/thingsboard-pe/index.md

 ---
-layout: thingsboard-pe
+layout: Pacificsoft-pe
-title: ThingsBoard Professional Edition
+title: Pacificsoft Professional Edition
 description:
 ---

-## Advanced ThingsBoard IoT Platform distribution with value added features
+## Advanced Pacificsoft IoT Platform distribution with value added features

 <section class="oceanNodes pe-features">
     <main>
         <div class="image-wrapper"><img src="/images/pe/white-labeling.svg"></div>
         <div class="content">
             <h3><a href="/docs/user-guide/white-labeling/">White-labeling</a></h3>
-            <p>Rebrand ThingsBoard platform web interface with your company or product logo and color scheme in 2 minutes.
+            <p>Rebrand Pacificsoft platform web interface with your company or product logo and color scheme in 2 minutes.
 No coding or service restart required.
             Allow your customers and their sub-customers to white-label their interface as well.</p>
             <br/>
             <p><a href="/docs/user-guide/white-labeling/" class="button">Read more</a></p>